 Other players with solutions addressing nCino’s fintech niche include Oracle (NYSE:ORCL), Infosys (INFY), and Q2 Holdings (NYSE:QTWO).

-As you can see below, nCino's revenue growth has been very strong over the last two years, growing from quarterly revenue of $62.4 million in Q1 FY2022, to $113.7 million.
+As you can see below, nCino's revenue growth has been very strong over the last two years, growing from $66.5 million in Q2 FY2022 to $117.2 million this quarter.

-What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. nCino's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 59.4% in Q1.
+What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. nCino's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 59% in Q2.

-That means that for every $1 in revenue the company had $0.59 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite it trending up over the last year this would still be considered low gross margin for a SaaS company and we have no doubt shareholders would like to see the improvements continue.
+That means that for every $1 in revenue the company had $0.59 left to spend on developing new products, sales and marketing, and general administrative overhead. nCino's gross margin is poor for a SaaS business and we'd like to see it start improving.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills. nCino's free cash flow came in at $29.5 million in Q1, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills. nCino's free cash flow came in at $11.1 million in Q2, up 128% year on year.

-With a market capitalization of $3.09 billion nCino is among smaller companies, but its more than $98.1 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+Sporting a market capitalization of $3.25 billion, nCino is among smaller companies, but its more than $98 million in cash on hand and positive free cash flow over the last 12 months puts it in an attractive position to invest in growth.

 Is Now The Time?

-When considering nCino, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of nCino we will be cheering from the sidelines.
+When considering an investment in nCino, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of nCino, we'll be cheering from the sidelines.
 Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
-Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses, and its customer acquisition is less efficient than many comparable companies.
+Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses.

-Given its price to sales ratio based on the next twelve months is 6.2x, nCino is priced with expectations of a long-term growth, and there's no doubt it is a bit of a market darling, at least for some.
+Given its price to sales ratio based on the next 12 months is 6.4x, nCino is priced with expectations of a long-term growth, and there's no doubt it's a bit of a market darling, at least for some.
 While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.